idaholab/moose/framework/doc/content/source/meshgenerators/CircularBoundaryCorrectionGenerator.md

 ## Overview

-The `CircularBoundaryCorrectionGenerator` object performs radius correction to preserve circular area considering polygonization effect for full or partial circular boundaries in a 2D mesh.
+The `CircularBoundaryCorrectionGenerator` object performs radius correction to preserve circular area considering polygonization effect for full or partial circular boundaries in a 2D mesh within the `Z=0` plane.

 In a 2D mesh, a "circular boundary" consists of sides that connect a series of nodes on the circle, which actually form a polygon boundary.
 Due to the polygonization effect, the area within a "circular boundary" in a 2D mesh is actually smaller than a real circle with the same radius.
 Such a discrepancy could cause issues in some simulations that involve physics that are sensitive to volume conservation.

 Therefore, a corrected radius can be used to generate the "circle-like" polygon to enforce that the polygon area is the same as the original circle without polygonization.
-This can be achieved with either of the follow approaches.
+This can be achieved with either of the following approaches.

 ### Moving Radial Nodes